-All of our employees, including our executive officers, are employees-at-will and as such do not have employment contracts with us, except in the case of our CEO and some employees of our foreign or acquired subsidiaries, which is consistent with our moderately conservative compensation philosophy.
+All of our employees, including our executive officers, are employees-at-will and as such do not have employment contracts with us, except in the case of our CEO and our President and COO (who is now our CEO) and some employees of our foreign or acquired subsidiaries, which is consistent with our moderately conservative compensation philosophy.
 We have entered into severance agreements with these individuals because of the unique situations of each of these executives.